pikvm/pikvm/docs/v3_illustrated_install_instructions.md

 # Step 9

-Install screw and bolts to secure the fan, it does not matter the orientation of the fan, push or pulling air will result in the same behavior, its personal preference
+Install the screws and bolts to secure the fan, it does not matter the orientation of the fan, push or pulling air will result in the same behavior, its personal preference

 <img src="HAT_install_fan_to_top.jpg" width="400" />